IvanAleksandrovskii/AI_GATEWAY/README.md

 ### Get a token
-1. Go to docker container environment and run:
+1. Go to docker container environment and run (not from here!):
 ```shell
 python3 scripts/generate_token.py
 ```